SanBingYouYong/msc-individual-project/data_readme.md

-For controlled experiments results and their evaluations, see:
+For controlled experiment results and their evaluations, see:

 - `exp-357.zip` and `csp_direct_357.zip` for experiments and evaluations on scenes with stratified 3, 5 and 7 objects, respectively;